rokibhasansagar/BhadooGDIndex/README.md

 ## Second Domain Systems

 * set second_domain_for_dl to `true` first.
-* set downloaddomain to ur new index you're going to make below.
+* set downloaddomain to your new index you're going to make below.
 * then make separate index on different cloudflare account with worker-beta-second-domain.js code.
 * change only refresh_token or SA and Drive IDs, don't touch anything else.
 * It's done.